 Turns Are Easy As One, Two, Mee(ple)

 Your turn in Carcassonne couldn’t be easier.
-You pick up a tile, and place it next to the tiles in the growing communal landscape.
+You pick up a tile and place it next to existing tiles in the growing communal landscape.
 Whichever way you arrange the tile, the landscape must always match the neighbouring tiles.
 To start, you’ll place your tile next to the Starting Tile, along one of the four edges.
-The options will soon explode though, after only a few tiles get placed!
+The options will soon explode after a few tiles get placed!

 Last of all, if you complete a feature, you have to score it.
 You move the corresponding scoring markers along the score track.
 Then you return the meeple(s) on this feature back to their owner(s).
 The game continues with the next player’s turn, in clockwise order.
 So, what’s the deal with placing tiles, then?
 And what’s the difference between scoring, say, a city and a road?